1970 European Cup (athletics)

 The 1970 European Cup was the 3rd edition of the European Cup of athletics.

 The Finals were held in Stockholm, Sweden (men) and Budapest, Hungary (women).
+It was the last time that men's and women's competition was held at a different time and place.

 Final

 Held on 29 and 30 August in Stockholm (men) and on 22 August (women) in Budapest.